zesk/build/docs/tools/debug.md

 - `--symbol symbol` - Optional.
 String.
 Symbol to place before each line.
 (Blank is ok).
 - `--tail` - Optional.
 Flag.
 Show the tail of the file and not the head when not enough can be shown.
+- `--head` - Optional.
+Flag.
+Show the head of the file when not enough can be shown. (default)
+- `--lines` - Optional.
+UnsignedInteger.
+Number of lines to show.
+- `--vanish file` - Optional.
+UnsignedInteger.
+Number of lines to show.
 - `name` - Optional.
 String.
 The item name or title of this output.

 #### Exit codes